kakumuo/shortcuts-app/README.md

 > Todo:
+- ~~Rework object model to be under one record instead of partitioned into multiple~~
 - ~~Add more shortcut, shortcutGroups and applications into the DB~~
 - ~~Allow for keyboard sequences and alternate shortcut inputs~~
 - ~~Allow for shortcuts to be added and removed through the UI ~~
     - ~~JSON Edit ~~ [removed]
     - ~~Key-Value Edit~~
-- Create favorites section in sidebar
+- ~~Create favorites section in sidebar~~
+- ~~Allow json export~~
+- ~~Delete application through ui~~
+- ~~Create application through ui~~
 - Allow for main page color scheme to be changed from select color schemes
 - Allow for main page themes to be changed from select themes
 - General beautification
+    - Use Icons where possible

 > Things to keep in mind in the next iteration:
-- If the app is small, create mongoose db structure as a single record instead of multiple individual record; did not need to create a separate record for shortcut, shortcut group and application since the project navigation path would not allow for individual components to be retrieved without having to pass through application > shortcut group > shortcut
+- If the app is small, create MongoDB structure as a model instead of multiple models; did not need to create a separate record for shortcut, shortcut group and application since the project navigation path would not allow for individual models to be retrieved without having to pass through application > shortcut group > shortcut
 - Make use of React.createContext and React.useContext more often, especially in large component/page files.